Protection ring: Privilege level

 A privilege level in the x86 instruction set controls the access of the program currently running on the processor to resources such as memory regions, I/O ports, and special instructions.
 There are 4 privilege levels ranging from 0 which is the most privileged, to 3 which is least privileged.
 Most modern operating systems use level 0 for the kernel/executive, and use level 3 for application programs.
 Any resource available to level n is also available to levels 0 to n, so the privilege levels are rings.
 When a lesser privileged process tries to access a higher privileged process, a general protection fault exception is reported to the OS.

 It is not necessary to use all four privilege levels.
 Current operating systems with wide market share including Microsoft Windows, macOS, Linux, iOS and Android mostly use a paging mechanism with only one bit to specify the privilege level as either Supervisor or User (U/S Bit).
 Windows NT uses the two-level system.

-The real mode programs in 8086 are executed at level 0 (highest privilege level) whereas virtual mode in 8086 executes all programs at level 3.
+Code running in real mode is executed at level 0 (highest privilege level) whereas code running in virtual-8086 mode is executed at level 3.

 Potential future uses for the multiple privilege levels supported by the x86 ISA family include containerization and virtual machines.
 A host operating system kernel could use instructions with full privilege access (kernel mode), whereas applications running on the guest OS in a virtual machine or container could use the lowest level of privileges in user mode.
 The virtual machine and guest OS kernel could themselves use an intermediate level of instruction privilege to invoke and virtualize kernel-mode operations such as system calls from the point of view of the guest operating system.